sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 Manage keypairs
 ----------------
 By default, servers use password-based authentication.
-When a server is created, the HTTP response will contain a root password that is required for all subsequent SSH connections.
+When a server is created, the HTTP response contains a root password that is required for all subsequent SSH connections.
 You do have the option, however, of using keypairs instead.

 Register keypair
 ~~~~~~~~~~~~~~~~